- February 5, 2018

 There is something wonderful in this pattern: the biggest pullbacks in the period 1982-1987, before the crash, were all inside a range of 28 points.
 The rectangles you see in the chart have a height of 28 points, and we can appreciate three pullbacks, all around 28 points!
-I am not saying that one has 10 points drop, and the next one 28, I am saying that all the three pullbacks were, almost perfectly, of 28 points.
+I am not saying that one has 10 points drop, and the next one 28, I am saying that all the three pullbacks were almost perfecty of 28 points.
 The 1987 crash began after the S&P500 tried to remain inside this pattern.
-The breakout under this pattern was the beginning of the real crash.
+The breakout over this pattern was the beginning of the real crash.

 Here we see again three pullbacks, everyone around 24 points; in the last phase, the uptrend accelerates, and in October 1989 we see a pullback larger than 24 points; this is also the end of the strong uptrend, and a new sideways pattern began ending in a Low in 1990, but no crashes.

-The pattern of the pullbacks is not that precise as before, but we can see similar pullbacks around 83 points.
+The pattern of the pullbacks are not that precise as before, but we can see similar pullbacks around 83 points.
 In October 1997 we see a fast movement over the 83 points rectangle, recovered right the day after.
 A stronger down movement began only in 1998, when the S&P500 moved over the green rectangle with the pullback; you can see the acceleration over it, and the beginning of a severe drop.
-That was just a fast, little crash, because after 3 months the S&P500 had already recovered all the losses.
+That was just a fast little crash, because after 3 months the S&P500 had already recovered all the losses.